-Form 1095-B is used to report certain information to the IRS and to taxpayers about individuals who are covered by minimum essential coverage and therefore aren't liable for the individual shared responsibility payment.
+Form 1095-B is used to report certain information to the IRS and to taxpayers about individuals who are covered by minimum essential coverage.
+Eligibility for certain types of minimum essential coverage can affect a taxpayer's eligibility for the premium tax credit.

 Minimum essential coverage includes government-sponsored programs, eligible employer-sponsored plans, individual market plans, and other coverage the Department of Health and Human Services designates as minimum essential coverage.
 Minimum essential coverage is described in more detail under Who Must File, later.
-Additional information about minimum essential coverage and the individual shared responsibility provision is at IRS.gov/Affordable-Care-Act/Individuals-And-Families/Individual-Shared-Responsibility-Provision.

-Minimum essential coverage doesn't include coverage consisting solely of excepted benefits.
+Minimum essential coverage doesn't include TIP coverage consisting solely of excepted benefits.
 Excepted benefits include vision and dental coverage not part of a comprehensive health insurance plan, workers' compensation coverage, and coverage limited to a specified disease or illness.